int128/kubelogin/README.md

 ```

 It opens the browser and you can log in to the provider.
-After you logged in to the provider, it closes the browser automatically.

-Then it writes the ID token and refresh token to the kubeconfig.
+And then it writes the ID token and refresh token to the kubeconfig.

 ```
 2018/08/27 15:03:07 GET /